 - Military benefits

-The good news is that the law does allow an individual to collect both unemployment compensation and SSDI at the same time.
+The good news is that sometimes the law does show leniency and allow you to collect both unemployment compensation and SSDI at the same time.
 That said, the eligibility and other determining factors vary from person to person.
 You may need to approach an experienced attorney to find out whether you qualify for both.

-Some pensions do affect unemployment insurance claims.
+You can file for UI while on pension.
+But depending on the reasons behind you leaving the job, your eligibility may be affected.
+Note that some pensions do affect Unemployment Insurance claims.
 This means that if you are receiving pension from an employer for whom you worked during your base period, the UI benefit amount may be reduced up to 50%.
 However, if you solely contributed to your pension funds, the benefit amount will be unaffected.

 There is a separate scheme of welfare programs for ex- servicemen (UCX).
-These programs are for people who are unable to find work post leaving the military.
-In this case, UI and military benefits that you are eligible for is one and the same.
+You can qualify for this program if you are unable to find work after leaving the military.
+Here, UI and military benefits that you are eligible for are considered one and the same.